Frequently Asked Questions

 A deduction is allowed only for expenses paid for the prevention or alleviation of a physical or mental defect or illness.
 Medical care expenses include payments for the diagnosis, cure, mitigation, treatment, or prevention of disease, or treatment affecting any structure or function of the body.
 Except for insulin, only prescription drugs are deductible.
 The cost of health insurance is deductible.
 You may also deduct the cost of traveling to and from the care provider.
 You can deduct only the part of your medical and dental expenses that exceeds 7.5% of your adjusted gross income.

-How should I keep records for my business driving?
+How long should I keep records for my business driving?

 Keep a log in your vehicle and record the purpose and mileage of each trip.
 You also need to record the odometer readings at the beginning and end of each year, as the IRS will ask you for total miles driven during the year.
 Keep your repair bills as these normally record odometer readings when the car is serviced.